vmware-tanzu/tanzu-dev-portal/content/team/greg-meyer/_index.md

 youtube: ""
 ---

-Greg (@Greg_Meyer93) is a 20+ year Java veteran and a VMWare App Architect focused on making Tanzu Application Platform the best place to develop and deploy Spring application.
+Greg is a 20+ year Java veteran and a VMware App Architect focused on making Tanzu Application Platform the best place to develop and deploy Spring application.
 He recently completed a 25-year tenure as a Distinguished and Principal Engineer in Health IT fostering cloud native micro-services development with Spring Boot, Spring Cloud, and Cloud Foundry.
-In addition, he was chief architect for multiple open source HealthIT reference implementations and served as a workgroup chair and contributing member of several national health care informatics, standards, and governance initiatives.
+In addition, he was chief architect for multiple open source HealthIT reference implementations and served as a work group chair and contributing member of several national health care informatics, standards, and governance initiatives.
 Greg is also an accomplished musician and enjoys running and weightlifting.

 <!-- more -->